ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

   * DCC:s in Finland are issued by Kela (kanta.fi), which is the final DSC issuer.
 More details available [here.](https://www.kanta.fi/en/system-developers/eu-koronatodistuksen-verifiointi)

-It seems to be hard to find the official link for the Finnish DCC public certificate, but we can find one from the public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
+It seems to be hard to find the official link for the Finnish DCC public certificate (Kela/kanta.fi cert), but we can find one from the public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
 We will use that as an example.

 By using command line, we can download public trust list of EU countries as following: